 Information Retrieval

 This note mainly focuses on text information retrieval.
-It is mainly based on JHU's, ETHzurich's and Stanford's information retrieval course.
+It is mainly based on JHU's, and information retrieval course.

 Data -> Search -> User